MKLab-ITI/pygrank/docs/userguide/autotuning.md

 !!! warning
     Similarly to the `assume_immutability=True` option
-    for preprocessors, the optimization dictionary requires that graphs signals are not altered in the interim, although it is possible to clear signal values.
-    Furthermore, using optimization dictionaries multiplies (e.g. at least doubles) the amount of used memory, which the system may run out of for large graphs.
+    for preprocessors, the optimization dictionary requires that graphs signals are not altered in the interim.
+Furthermore, it multiplies (e.g. at least doubles) the amount of used memory, which may be problematic for big graphs.
-    To remove allocated memory, keep a reference to the dictionary and clear it afterwards with `optimization_dict.clear()`.
+    To remove allocated memory (and allow signals to be edited), keep a reference to the dictionary and clear it afterwards with `optimization_dict.clear()`.

 !!! info